madprops/clipton/README.md

 The compilation command is commented at the top of the `C` file.

+All `copyevent` does is exit when it detects a clipboard copy event.

 Place [clipton.service](clipton.service) inside `/usr/lib/systemd/user/`.

 Start the watcher with `systemctl --user start clipton`.